 Software represents a set of data, procedures, instructions, routines, or programs utilized in the operation of computers and executing a particular task.
-Besides executable data, this includes programs and non-volatile resources i.e., libraries, which, for example, includes pre-written codes, software documentation, configuration data, message templates, values, classes, help data, and data types.
+Besides executable data, this includes programs and non-volatile resources i.e., libraries, which, for example, include pre-written codes, software documentation, configuration data, message templates, values, classes, help data, and data types.
 Furthermore, the majority of developers write software using high-level programming languages.
 They are then translated to machine language instructions using a compiler, assembler, or both.
 With that said, let’s dive into the types of software.

-Application software
+1. Application software

-This type of software is what most people think of when someone mentions the term “software”.
-Application software is a program or a collection of programs designed for end-users to perform particular functions past the basic functionality of the computer itself.
 This software type is usually independent and tailored to specific platforms or operating systems.
 As such, it is usually purchased or downloaded apart from the computer hardware, but can also be bundled with the computer.
 Here are a few easily recognizable examples of application software:

 - Media player software